ga-wdi-boston/sql/README.md

 #### Code along: DELETE

-Let's remove the patients who's given and surnames start with the same letter.
+Let's remove the patients who's given and family names start with the same letter.

 #### Lab: DELETE